-Here are a few etiquette tips for wedding thank-you notes.
+Here are a few etiquette tips for wedding thank-you cards.

-Sorry to all you tech lovers, but your wedding thank-you notes really should be handwritten, so put down your macbook and start working on your cursive.
+Sorry to all you tech lovers, but your wedding thank-you cards really should be handwritten, so put down your MacBook and start working on your cursive.
 If your penmanship isn’t particularly attractive, ask a wedding party member to lend a helping hand.
 Note: these don’t actually have to be works of art, what matters here is content, not presentation.